Formerly Titled: The Whole Truth, and Nothing but the Truth

 I’ve noticed over the past few years that the trust that we put in our mass media and scientific community has greatly depreciated.
 Conspiracy theories are rampant in this day and age.
 I’ve noticed that people want to believe that nothing is a coincidence and everything is connected by this group of lies.
 I’d argue that it solidifies to them that there are simple answers with obvious explanations.
 Putting things to the lens of a skeptic, in a way, gives them control back.

-I think as a society we find comfort in the definite.
+As a society, we find comfort in the definite.
 The things that we can control, the things we can see, the things that we can fix are the things that make us feel safe.
-And when we don’t have that… We ask ourselves why?
-I’ve found that that “Why?” question can lead us into the weeds.
+And when we don’t have that… we ask ourselves why?
+I’ve found that that “Why?” question can lead us into the weeds, just like Joe.

 So, when we find ourselves searching for answers and are shown an obscured truth we hook on to it.
 Something that immediately makes sense and confirms a suspicion that we already had is an easier truth to absorb than a nuanced answer.
 But as I’ve mentioned before, the art of verification relies not only on one’s effort, but most importantly, discipline.
 The discipline to look deeper into the answer.
 The discipline to look into the source.
 The discipline to look for corroboration.
 But without that…